 - Environment Monitoring at Local Scale

-The ESRE Association is managed by a Board composed by representatives of each ESRE members, appointed by the General Assembly.
-The Board, which changes every two years, appoints a Chair and Vice Chair.
-The current Chair position is held by Bruno Sainjon, Chairman of the Board of Administrators of ONERA.
-Giuseppe Morsillo, President of CIRA, currently holds the position as Vice Chair.
-ESRE has two Steering Committees, the Strategic Executive Committee (SEC) and the Technical Advisory Body (TAB).
+The ESRE Association is managed by a Board composed by representatives of each ESRE member, appointed by the General Assembly.
+The Board, which changes every two years, appoints a Chair and a Vice Chair.
+The current Chair position is held by Antonio Blandini, President of CIRA.
+Josef Kaspar, VZLU Board Chairman and General Director, currently holds the position as Vice Chair.
+ESRE has two Steering Committees, the Strategy Executive Committee (SEC) and the Technical Advisory Body (TAB).
 The SEC deals with ESRE’s strategic and policy oriented activities and works in coordination with the TAB that advises ESRE on all technical matters related to space research and technology.
-Both, the SEC and the TAB serve as facilitators between ESRE and further European institutions.
+Both the SEC and the TAB serve as facilitators between ESRE and further European institutions.